 When Japan launched its devastating attack on Pearl Harbour, the United States – and indeed the world – entered a state of shock.

-The west coast of the United States in particular was home to 100,000+ Japanese Americans; every day working stiffs, families and law-abiding Americans came under intense scrutiny and at times, violent attacks.
+The west coast of the United States, in particular, was home to 100,000+ Japanese Americans; every day working stiffs, families and law-abiding Americans came under intense scrutiny and at times, violent attacks.

-The United States’ solution to all of this was to create a number of camps to house America’s large Japanese population.
+The United States’ solution to all of this was to create a number of internment camps to house America’s large Japanese population.
 Keeping them interned and away from society allowed the government to monitor them and calm fears of espionage or even potential revolt.

 While the world was engulfed in a catastrophic conflict, many Japanese Americans spent their time within the confines of these camps – but not all of them.

 Thousands of Japanese Americans volunteered for military service in the wake of Pearl Harbour.
 They were, after all, Americans, and for many their ancestry mattered not in light of the peril that the US faced.